jin-lee4/Journal/README.md

 I select the quit option
 - As a user, I want to be able to load my journal from file when the program starts
+- As a user, I want to be able to edit the contents of an existing journal entry

+##Instructions for Grader
+- To generate the first required event (add an entry to journal), click "New Entry" button on main scene, create a new entry and click "save" button
+- To generate the second required event (view all entries in journal) click "View Entries" button on main scene
+- To trigger audio component, run the program (start up sound), save/delete an entry (success sound), click "View" or "Delete" button without any entries selected on all entries scene (error sound)
+- To save the state of my application, click "Quit" button on main scene, click "Yes" to ConfirmBox, then "Yes" to save
+- State of application automatically loads when program is run